Skip to main content

-The first step in telling our full story is making sure we're ready for whatever comes up.
+The first step in telling our full story is making sure we’re ready for whatever it brings up.

 We’ll get to those soon.
-But first, we start lighter.
+But first, we’ll start lighter.

-In this chapter, we’ll write about what’s weighing on us right now: everyday stress, small frustrations, the little tensions we keep stuffing back in.
+This chapter is about what’s weighing on us now: everyday stress, small frustrations, and the little tensions we keep stuffing back in.

 When I look in my own pack, it’s not just big rocks.
-It’s packed with work stress, relationship tension, money worries, and news overload.
+It’s stuffed with work stress, relationship tension, money worries, and news overload.
 All jammed together.

-To deal with all that, I use a 30-minute practice I call Emptying the Pack.
-It’s writing that helps us unload invisible weight—and build the strength to face heavier memories, if and when we choose to.
+To deal with all that, I use a 30-minute practice I call Empty the Pack.
+It helps unload invisible weight and build the strength to face heavier memories, if and when we choose to.

 Why Writing?

-Writing is a private way to process emotionally charged thoughts.
+Writing is a private way to work through emotionally charged thoughts.

-In a perfect world, we’d come home to people ready to hear our stories and help carry the weight of them.
+In a perfect world, we’d come home to people ready to hear our stories and help carry their weight.
 But for many of us, that’s not the world we live in.

 Some of us come home to no one.
 Or to people who feel like strangers.
 Even if we’ve got people who care, they might not have the capacity to really listen.
-They’ve got their own burdens.
+They’re carrying their own burdens.

 So what happens?